Zeyad-Azima/Offensive-Resources/README.md

 # Created By
 <a href="https://www.linkedin.com/in/zer0verflow/">Zeyad Azima</a>

-# Thans u all and have a good hacking time to make internet more secure. :)
+# Thank u all and have a good hacking time to make internet more secure. :)